Skip to main content

 JAK inhibition in a topical1

-#1 PRESCRIBED JAK INHIBITOR IN ATOPIC DERMATITIS2
+#1 PRESCRIBED JAK INHIBITOR IN DERMATOLOGY2

 For the topical short-term and non-continuous chronic treatment of mild to moderate atopic dermatitis in non-immunocompromised adult and pediatric patients 12 years of age and older whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.1